Editorial Standards

 - Schedule I‑1 reports each CFC’s tested income or tested loss, QBAI, and tested interest in the CFC’s functional currency, and those figures feed your Form 8992 GILTI computation.

-- You do not claim deductions on I‑1.
-You provide CFC‑level inputs, then the U.S. shareholder computes GILTI on Form 8992, including any Section 250 deduction on Form 8993.
+- You do report deductions on Schedule I‑1: line 5 captures deductions properly allocable to the amount on line 4 (gross tested income less exclusions).
+The U.S. shareholder then computes GILTI on Form 8992, including any Section 250 deduction on Form 8993.

 - Category 4 controllers and applicable Category 5 U.S. shareholders must file Schedule I‑1 with Form 5471, attached to the underlying return by its due date, including extensions.